Search blog

 |

 PREP hopes that after reading this article, Preppies now know how to accurately distinguish between Quiet and Quite.
-Be sure to frequently visit PREP to update your learning with even more useful knowledge!
-Wishing you all the best in conquering the English language successfully!
+If you’re ready to boost your IELTS band score, check out our expert-led courses below:

 Comment